 On an annual basis, typically at the September Board meeting, Board shall consider the performance and establish the salary for the President, and the amount of any other payment(s) due, as required by the terms of the President's employment contract.
 The Board retains sole responsibility for the hiring of the President and determining the size, composition and selection procedures of any presidential search advisory committee.
 The Chair of the Board of Trustees is authorized to select and engage an external search firm to aid in a presidential search.
-The Chair of the Board of employment for the President following consultation with the Board.
+The Chair of the Board has the authority to enter into a contract of employment for the President following consultation with the Board.